AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 ## Core cameplay loop

-1. Get a new pokemon
+1. Get a new monster
-2. Raise that pokemon via battles and items
+2. Raise that monster via battles and items
 3. Win difficult battles to be able to explore new areas
-4. New areas contain new pokemon
+4. New areas contain new monster

 ## Theme